Portal to main website: www.natsscifiguide.com.

 On death in the midst of war: “When you are making history, the life of a man is too small a thing to worry over” (The Poison Belt).

 Lost World, The (1912) *** Four adventurers set off for the remote Amazon rainforest in order to verify an eccentric professor’s claim of the existence of an isolated plateau populated by prehistoric monsters.
-A century-old tale which is nearly as suspenseful and readable now as when it first appeared.
+A classic adventure tale which is nearly as suspenseful and readable now as it was fifty years ago.

 · “One of the s-f classics of all time . . . oddly undated . . . a good yarn all the way through” (P. Schuyler Miller, Analog, November 1960). ***1/2